-The may be no season of television in the history of the medium that is more hotly anticipated than the final season of Game of Thrones.
-Despite seven action-packed seasons already, the list of mysteries and unanswered questions on Game of Thrones is still quite long, which means that fan theories about Season 8 of Game of Thrones are already clogging up the internet pipes.
-The massive world created by George RR Martin has always welcomed fan speculation through its sheer scope and depth, but now everyone has zeroed in on the end game, and for good reason.
+There may be no season of television in the history of the medium that was more hotly anticipated than the final season of Game of Thrones.
+Despite seven action-packed seasons, the list of mysteries and unanswered questions on Game of Thrones was still quite long before the premiere of Season 8, which meant that fan theories about Game of Thrones clogged up the internet pipes as the final season progressed.
+The massive world created by George RR Martin has always welcomed fan speculation through its sheer scope and depth, and everyone zeroed in on the end game.

 Season 7 ended with the long-awaited hookup between Jon Snow and Daenerys Targaryen, but fans have also been waiting for Jon to climb on top of a literal dragon as a true display of his Targaryen history.
 There have been some hints of it throughout the series, but Reddit user No_conspicuity thinks they know how it will be going down.

 A Song of Ice and Fire lore tells that no dragonrider can ever ride two different dragons.
 There’s a dramatic scene in Season 7 in which Jon nearly mounts Drogon to escape from the White Walker army, but he breaks away at the last second to charge at his foes.
 No_conspicuity theorizes that this was because Jon is destined to ride a different dragon, most likely Rhaegal, and him having previously played passenger on Drogon would ruin that.

 Voting Closed: The Golden Company stayed by Cersei's side until they were annihilated in Season 8, episode 5 ("The Bells").